Frank Sinatra: Legacy and honors

 Robert Christgau referred to Sinatra as "the greatest singer of the 20th century".
-His popularity is matched only by Bing Crosby, Elvis Presley, The Beatles, and Michael Jackson.
-For Santopietro, Sinatra was the "greatest male pop singer in the history of America", who amassed "unprecedented power onscreen and off", and "seemed to exemplify the common man, an ethnic twentieth-century American male who reached the 'top of the heap', yet never forgot his roots".
-Santopietro argues that Sinatra created his own world, which he was able to dominate—his career was centred around power, perfecting the ability to capture an audience.
-Encyclopædia Britannica referred to Sinatra as "often hailed as the greatest American singer of 20th-century popular music....Through his life and his art, he transcended the status of mere icon to become one of the most recognizable symbols of American culture."
+His popularity is matched only by Elvis Presley, the Beatles, and Michael Jackson.
+For Santopietro, Sinatra was the "greatest male pop singer in the history of America", who amassed "unprecedented power onscreen and off", and "seemed to exemplify the common man, an ethnic twentieth-century American male who reached the 'top of the heap', yet never forgot his roots."
+Santopietro argues that his career was centered around power, perfecting the ability to capture an audience.